arjun-holland/DSA/Hash Table/sp/Hash Table/Depth/OA/30- Amazon OA ( Divisible By K).md

 # Intuition
 <img width="823" height="238" alt="image" src="https://github.com/user-attachments/assets/5702886a-c34f-4708-8e25-043fcb13f05a" />

+---

+Problem Restated
+We are given:
+An array A of size N.
+A number k.

+We need to count the number of pairs (i, j) (with i < j) such that:
+    (a[i] + a[j]) \; \% \; k == 0

+---

+Key Idea

+👉 Instead of checking all pairs (which would be , too slow for ), the code uses modular arithmetic and a hash map to count pairs efficiently in .

+---

+Step-by-Step Intuition
+Remainders Matter
+Any number yy can be represented as:
+         yy = qk + r

+If we want (a[i] + a[j]) % k == 0, then:
+       (r1 + r2) % k == 0

+Meaning, remainders should complement each other:
+If r1 = 2 and k = 7, then r2 must be 5.
+If r1 = 0, then r2 must also be 0.
+---

+ll g = k - (yy % k);
+g = g % k;

+Compute the needed complement remainder for the current number.

+Example: if yy % k = 3 and k = 7, then g = 7 - 3 = 4.
+So we need a previous number with remainder 4.

+---

+Complexity

+Time:  → each element processed once.

+Space:  in worst case (but typically less since unordered_map stores only used remainders).

+---

+👉 In short:
+The code uses remainder complement pairing.
+For each number, it finds how many previously seen numbers can pair with it to make the sum divisible by k.
+Then it stores the current remainder for future matches.

+---

 ## Brute Force => TC : O(N^2) , SC : O(1)

 ```